HamzaYousVision/pot_quantization/README.md

 ## Requirements
-In order the run the experiments using the models pretrained on imagenet, validation data of imagnet need to be downloaded and placed in ```data/val```.
+In order the run the experiments using the models pretrained on ImageNet, validation data need to be downloaded and placed in ```data/val```.
 Note that the data folder is created when you run the main script for the first time.

 The code expects that the dataset is organized in a particular hierarchy.
 Please refer to this repo  https://gist.github.com/antoinebrl/7d00d5cb6c95ef194c737392ef7e476a.